mhockelberg/integration-demo-env/README.md

     -e api_aws_secret=$api_aws_secret
 ```

-To provision all of the components with 3scale using AWS S3 for RWX storage, 3scale SMTP configured (see 3scale system-smtp secret) and other 3scale specific system values configured (see 3scale system-seed secret):
+To provision all of the selected components with 3scale using AWS S3 for RWX storage, 3scale SMTP configured (see 3scale system-smtp secret) and other 3scale specific system values configured (see 3scale system-seed secret):
 ```
 $ ansible-playbook -i inventories/inventory playbooks/install.yml \
     -e api_aws_region=$api_aws_region \